Otus-DevOps-2021-05/panthrashkov_microservices/gitlab-ci/readme.md

 ```
 2 copy ip from output and paste to ansible inventory and docker-compose.yml

-3. install docker, docker-compose and  gitlab using docker-compose
+3. install docker, docker-compose and  gitlab using ansible docker-compose
 ```bash
 cd ../../ansible
 ansible-playbook playbook.yml -l gitlab-ci -u ubuntu